 Where should you go from here?

-Now that you have a good idea of the most common orthodontic treatment options we offer and Children & Teen Dental Group, it’s time to schedule an appointment for your child.
+Now that you have a good idea of the most common orthodontic treatment options we offer and Children & Teen Dental of Alabama, it’s time to schedule an appointment for your child.

 Many parents think they need a referral from their family dentist, but that isn’t the case.
 In fact, you can contact us right here to book your appointment today at our location nearest you.